Hari-Nagarajan/fairgame/README.md

 It also requires a working Chrome installation.
 Running it on a potato (<2GB of RAM) is not suggested.

-## Windows Quick Start
+## Quick Start

-Here are the very simple steps for running the bot on Windows:
+Here are the very simple steps for running the bot on Windows, however most of these instructions should be followed regardless of your OS (obviously you aren't running .bat files if you aren't on Windows, or using GitHub Desktop if not available on your OS).
+See [Platform Specific](#Platform-Specific) instructions for help installing Python and dependencies in other operating systems:
 1. [Turn on your computer](https://www.google.com/search?q=how+do+I+turn+on+my+computer)
 2. Install Python 3.8.5, 3.8.6, 3.8.7 or 3.8.8.
 Install to some location that does not include spaces in the path (we suggest C:\Python38).
 Click the checkbox that says Add Python 3.8 to PATH (or something similar)